Educational Guides on Ethnic Fashion

 • Kasavu Saree (Kerala): White saree with gold border, mostly worn during festivals.

-2. Salwar Kameez – Comfort Meets Style
+2. Salwar Kameez – Comfort Meets Tradition

 Popular Styles: